 Based on its evaluation of the MDSAP Final Pilot Report, the MDSAP Regulatory Authority Council (the international MDSAP governing body) determined that the MDSAP Pilot had satisfactorily demonstrated the viability of the Medical Device Single Audit Program.

 FDA will continue to accept MDSAP audit reports as a substitute for routine Agency inspections.
 Firms with activities related to the Electronic Product Radiation Control (EPRC) provisions of the Act will continue to be subject to FDA inspections for the EPRC activities.

-Medical Device Firms and Auditing Organizations participating in the Medical Device Single Audit Program are invited to provide feedback through targeted surveys:
+Medical Device Firms and Auditing Organizations participating in the Medical Device Single Audit Program are invited to provide feedback at the survey link below: